The Top 15 Dancehall Artists of All-Time

 A slew of Reggae and Dancehall hits, dating back to the start of the 1980s, Eek-A-Mouse and his unique style moved beyond legendary status as he was one of the first leaders of Jamaica’s Dancehall movement.

-The original, the pioneer, the leader, the man that spearheaded a genre that became known to the world as Dancehall music.
+Yellowman is the originator, the pioneer, the leader, the man that spearheaded a genre that became known to the world as Dancehall music.
 Yellowman began his career during the 1970s, but the 1980s, following the release of “Zungguzungguguzungguzeng,” led him to stardom and the start of his legacy as one of the very first Dancehall artists.

 5. Ini Kamoze

 Reggae and Dancehall legend made a name for himself during the 1980s and 1990s, with his biggest hit to date being the reggae fusion track “Here Comes The Hotstepper,” a mixture between reggae music and hip-hop.
-While that was a classic, Ini Kamoze has an extensive catalog with popular songs like “Wings With Me,” “World A Music,” and the ultimate classic reggae and dancehall “World A Reggae (Out In The Street They Call It Murder)”.
+While that song was an all-time classic, Ini Kamoze has an extensive catalog with popular songs like “Wings With Me,” “World A Music,” and the ultimate classic reggae and dancehall “World A Reggae (Out In The Street They Call It Murder)”.

 6. Barrington Levy